touraye/under-doz/content/Module-5-conditions/exercise/student-expense-tracker.md

  */
 int num1 = 4, num2 = 3, num3 = 12, num4 = 1;
 boolean a = num1 > num2 || num3 < num4;
-// complete the rest of the comparison using comparison operator and logical operators as seen above boolean b;
+//Complete the rest of the comparison using the comparison operator and logical operators as seen above boolean b;
 boolean c;
 boolean d;